 Shengchuan Wu

-State Key Lab. of Rail Transit Vehicle System 610031, China
+State Key Laboratory of Rail Transit Vehicle System, Southwest Jiaotong University, Chengdu 610031, China

 wusc@swjtu.edu.cn